iiroj/html-renderer-webpack-plugin/README.md

 * In your `renderer` function, require your main React component instead of importing:
   - `const App = require('src/components/App').default`
-* Add a `hotPath?: RegExp` option to `html-renderer-webpack-plugin` to watch for file changes in your preferred location:
-  - `hotPath: /\/src\//`
-* After compilation, `require.cache` will be invalidated and using `require` will result in updated code.
+* After watch mode recompilation, `require.cache` will be invalidated and using `require` will result in updated code.

 ### Longer Explanation